saisandeepvaddi/ten-hands/README.md

 # What is this ?

-Do you keep opening large number of terminals to run your scripts/commands or whatever.
-If you have to do that everyday for same project (Example running scripts from package.json for multiple projects), `Ten-Hands` makes it easier to organize all your scripts in one place by projects.
+Do you keep opening large number of terminals to run your scripts/commands/tasks or whatever.
+If you have to do that everyday for same project (Example running scripts from package.json for multiple projects), `Ten-Hands` makes it easier to organize all your tasks in one place.
-You can save any command(s) organized into projects and run them whenever you want with a click of button.
+You can save any tasks organized into projects and run them whenever you want with a click of button.

 # Downloads

  Official Builds coming soon....

+# How to build yourself ?
-Both, regular browser web app and electron version can be used.
+Both, regular browser web app and electron version can be built.

 > NOTE Desktop app and web app have differences in how projects are added due to limitations in getting file path when file uploaded from browser compared to electron app.
 > But, a helper CLI tool is available which can be used to add scrips/commands just like typing them into terminal.

 > Currently, package.json can automatically uploaded from Desktop App.
 For now, use CLI for adding other kind of projects.
 Recognizing multiple framework config files in roadmap.

-For now, to create an electron build which has best support.
+For now, please use electron app which has best support.

+## Desktop (Recommended)
 1. Install dependencies (Use yarn because I used workspaces)
 2. Run `node build.js`

 You'll see an app in dist folder.

+## Web App (Not straightforward/discouraged currently)
+1. Install dependencies (Use yarn)
+2. `cd ./ui && yarn build:browser` - build ui for browser
+3. `cd ./app`.
+Uncomment line 26 ```// startServer()```.
+Desktop app calls this one automatically to start server.
+4. `cd ./app && yarn build`
+5. Build will be in `./app/build` folder.
+Start Server using `node ./app/build/server/index.js`.
+6. Use UI build in step 2 with a static server or directly.

-## Using CLI
+## CLI

 1. `cd ./cli`
 2. `yarn build`